 2. Pro-bono dentistry: Check out DentalLifeline.org for information on applying for free dental services in your area.
 You can also look for events through nonprofit organization Dentistry From The Heart — with dentists who donate their time and equipment to provide free dental treatment.

 3. Watch for daily deals: Best known for discounts on lifestyle goods, sites such as Groupon and Living Social are starting to help people fill their insurance voids.
 About one of every 11 deals offered online is for a health care service.
 If you do take this route, be sure to do a little checking online to ensure the dentist is legit by searching for his or her name plus “complaints.”

 4. Go to a dental school: Some dental schools provide services for significantly less than a dental practice.
 To find a school in your area, visit the American Dental Association.

 5. Search for price breaks: If a nearby dental school is out of the question, check out the National Institute of Dental and Craniofacial Research and click on “Finding Dental Care” for dentists and programs that offer reduced price dental care.

 6. Take a vacation: Need a vacation and some dental work done?
-Organizations such as Companion Global Healthcare specialize in booking dental trips to places such as Costa Rica and India for cheaper dental care outside of the United States.
+Take part in medical tourism.
+Some organizations specialize in booking dental trips to places such as Costa Rica and India for cheaper dental care outside of the United States.

 7. Ask your dentist for a discount: Many medical professionals will give you a break if you pay in cash at the time of service.
 Research average prices of dental work, and offer to pay cash at the time of services.
 Offering cash payment up front can often save the office time and money through billing or credit card charges.
 Insurance companies negotiate their fees with dentist’s offices, so ask the office if it would be willing to charge the amount it typically accepts from insurance companies.